dnth/dnth.github.io/content/blog/training_dl_model_for_cell_counting/index.md

 ### 🔖 Labeling the data
-Deep learning models require data to work.
+All deep learning models require data to work.
-In this post, we want to construct a model that can count microalgaes from images.
-For that, must have images of microalges cells to work with.
+To contruct deep learning model, we must have images of microalges cells to work with.
+For the purpose of this post, I've acquired some image samples from a lab with a colony of microalgae cells.
+The following image shows a sample image of the cells as seen through a microscope.
+The microalgae cells are green in color.
+{{< figure_resizing src="hemocytometer.jpg" >}}

 The figure below shows a dozen of collected microalgae cell images in the `data/not_labeled/` folder.
 {{< figure_resizing src="dataset_sample.png" >}}

 There is only one issue now, and that is the images are not labeled.
-Let's label the images with bounding boxes using open-source image labeling tool [labelImg](https://github.com/tzutalin/labelImg).
+Let's label the images with bounding boxes using an open-source image labeling tool [labelImg](https://github.com/tzutalin/labelImg).

 The `labelImg` app enables us to label images with class name and bounding boxes surrounding the object of interest.
-The following figure shows a demo of `labelImg` app.
+The following figure shows a demo of the app.
 {{< figure_resizing src="labelimg_demo_annot.jpg" >}}

 The `labelImg` is already installed in the installation step.
-Now, you can type
+Now, type in your terminal:
 ```bash
 labelImg
 ```
-in your terminal to launch the `labelImg` app.
+to launch the `labelImg` app.
 A window like the following should appear.
 {{< figure_resizing src="labelimg_start.png" >}}

-Now, let's load the folder that contains the microalgae images into `labelImg` and annotate them!
+Let's load the folder that contains the microalgae images into `labelImg` and start labeling them!
 To do that, click on the **Open Dir** icon and navigate to the folder containing the images at `data/not_labeled/`.
 An image should now show up in `labelImg`.
 Next click on the **Create RectBox** icon to start drawing bounding boxes around the microalgaes.
 Next you will be prompted to enter a label name.